timm/silon/README.md

 TNature is pleased with simplicity.
 And nature is no dummy.
 -- Isaac Newton

-he art of being wise is the art of knowing what to overlook.
+The art of being wise is the art of knowing what to overlook.
 -- William James

 Strive for design simplicity.
 You never have to fix anything you leave out.